leteye/yolo_zebras/README.md

 Scripts were tested on machine with Nvidia Geforce RTX 3060 12Gb, AMD Ryzen 5700X and 64Gb RAM (Ubuntu 20.04 LTS, python 3.9).
 All requirements could be installed with terminal: `pip install -r requirements.txt`

 ## Contributions
-All the work performed by merr.
+All the work performed by **merr**.
 Original data were obtained from Andrey Gilyov.

 ## Aknowledgements
 Work conducted in collaboration with Andrey Gilyov Research Group form Dept of Vertebrate Zoology, Saint-Petersburg State University in 2023.